chandrim1234/IRIS_FLOWER_CLASSIFICATION_DATA-ANALYSIS/README.md

 ## Summarizing the report findings, here are the results of the analysis :

 ## LINE PLOT
-Plot a line graph showing the sepal length of the three species of Iris flowers.Use different colors to represent each species.
+- Plot a line graph showing the sepal length of the three species of Iris flowers.
+Use different colors to represent each species.
 ![image](https://github.com/user-attachments/assets/c954d024-0463-41f2-8232-f49a2d8facb9)

 ## Scatter Plot
-- Create a scatter plot showing the relationship between the petal length and petal width.Use different colors to represent each species
+- Create a scatter plot showing the relationship between the petal length and petal width.
+Use different colors to represent each species
 ![image](https://github.com/user-attachments/assets/a59ae605-31cd-4f73-8a84-81ccb35b4e57)